isbelevtsov/rsschool-devops-course-tasks/task_4/README.md

 - EC2 instance profiles for each of deployed host with specific SSM Parameter Store access
 - Bastion EC2 instance in the public subnet with predefined SSH key
 - Private EC2 instances in private subnets with bootstraped K3s cluster that has two nodes: 1 control plane and 1 worker
+- Remote provisioners for each EC2 instances for prerequisites configuration
 - Security Groups with descriptions and rule auditing
 - Network Access Lists for better subnet traffic control
 - CloudWatch log group for VPC flow logs
 - Tags including GitHub Actions metadata
 - GitHub Actions pipeline for Terraform Plan, Apply & Destroy using OIDC
+- GitHub Actions pipiline for Jenkins CI/CD deployment into K3s kubernetes cluster

 ______________________________________________________________________